Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Methodology

 To dynamically modulate the classification learning objective according to the clarity of structural details, we introduce the quality-adaptive margin classifier (QAMC), which builds upon the AdaFace loss paradigm~\cite{kimAdaFaceQualityAdaptive2022}.
-Unlike the original AdaFace, which solely relies on the embedding norm (denoted here as $Q_{\text{norm}}$) as a proxy for image quality, our QAMC further incorporates a sharpness-based indicator that explicitly measures the clarity of structural details in aerial images.
-Let $I_{\text{q}}(x,y,c)$ denote the pixel intensity of the normalized primitive query image at spatial coordinates $(x,y)$ for the $c$-th channel, where $C=3$ is the total number of color channels.
+Unlike the original AdaFace, which uses the embedding norm as a proxy for image quality, QAMC also incorporates a sharpness-based indicator for aerial images.
+Let $I_{\text{q}}(x,y,\ell)$ denote the pixel intensity of the normalized primitive query image at spatial coordinates $(x,y)\in\{1,\ldots,res_h\}\times\{1,\ldots,res_w\}$ for color channel $\ell$, where $C_{\mathrm{ch}}=3$ is the number of channels.
 The image is first converted to grayscale $I_g$:

 Given the grayscale input $I_g$, the edge response is computed using the Laplacian operator as $L(x,y) = \nabla^2 I_g(x,y)$.
 The sharpness score $Q_{\text{sharp}}$ is defined as the spatial variance of $L$: